polarityio/crowdstrike/README.md

 ### Minimum Severity

-The minimum severity level required for indicators to be displayed.
+The minimum severity level required for Detections or IOCs to be displayed.
 Defaults to `Medium`.

 ### Detection Statuses